-A. Declaring Intent to be a Candidate and to Solicit and Accept Contributions

-Before a candidate solicits or accepts campaign contributions (including loans) or uses any personal funds for campaign purposes (excluding filing fees), the candidate must file a Candidate Intention Statement (Form 501) with the San Francisco Ethics Commission and a Declaration of Intent to Solicit and Accept Contributions with the San Francisco Department of Elections.
+A. Declaring Intent To Be a Candidate and To Solicit and Accept Contributions a Candidate Intention Statement (Form 501) with the San Francisco Ethics Commission and a Declaration of Intent to Solicit and Accept Contributions with the San Francisco Department of Elections.
 A candidate may run for only one City elective office in a given election.